savy12/Healthy_Programmer/README.md

 # Healthy_Programmer
-About: This program is useful for those people who work on computer whole day or for people who spend a long part of their day working on computer.
+This program is useful for those people who work on computer whole day or for people who spend a long part of their day working on computer.
 This program will take care of your eyes, your body water level and your body's physical health.

 Requirements: